Independent / Supplementary Prescribing (V300)

 On successful completion of this module, you will be able to:

-Undertake a thorough history, including medication history and current medication (considering over-the-counter (OTC), alternative and complementary therapies) to inform diagnosis.
+- Assess the patient: Undertake a thorough history, including medication history and current medication (considering OTC, alternative and complementary therapies) to inform diagnosis

-Critically appraise, use sources of information/advice and decision support systems in prescribing practice including clinical management plans where appropriate.
+- Present options and reach a shared decision: Critically appraise, use sources of information/advice and decision support systems in prescribing practice including clinical management plans where appropriate

-Understand and apply knowledge of drug actions in prescribing practice and monitor response.
+- Prescribe: Understand and apply knowledge of drug actions in prescribing practice and monitor response

-Assess, consult and communicate information to patients/clients, parents and carers.
+- Provide information: Assess, consult and communicate information to patients/clients, parents and carers

-Practise within a framework of professional accountability and responsibility in relation to the relevant legislation for the registered health care professional body.
+- Prescribe professionally: Practise within a framework of professional accountability and responsibility in relation to the relevant legislation for the registered health care professional body

-Use clinical supervision and reflective practice to critically analyse and evaluate their ongoing performance as independent prescribers and continuing professional development.
+- Improve prescribing in practice: Use clinical supervision and reflective practice to critically analyse and evaluate their ongoing performance as independent prescribers and continuing professional development

 Learning and teaching methods